-- files List of filesystem paths to files containing resource names.
+- files (array of string) List of filesystem paths to files containing resource names.
 The file must be valid UTF-8 and consist of a \n delimited list of resource names.
-Empty lines and lines beginning with # are ignored. - glob\files List of glob matching patterns of filter files to read. \ denotes all files in a directory. \\ denotes recursive directories.
+Empty lines and lines beginning with # are ignored. - glob_files (array of string) List of glob matching patterns of filter files to read. denotes all files in a directory.

+denotes recursive directories.
 This uses the Rust glob crate under the hood and the documentation for that crate contains more pattern matching info.